 Sagicor Life Insurance Ratings & Customer Reviews

 The Sagicor Life Insurance Company has an Excellent (A-) rating from A.M.
 Best, and receives a proportionately low number of consumer complaints.
 Sagicor actually receives great reviews from customers, praising the company’s simple and fast application process.
 In addition, the brokers and agents that Sagicor sells life insurance through are well-reviewed for their patience and knowledge of the products.
+However, overall, due to its term life insurance rates, it is not considered one of the best life insurance companies.

 While the majority of Sagicor Life’s feedback is positive, they receive mixed ratings for their online platform.
 In addition, customers have had the occasional issue when trying to cancel a policy or change billing information.